Post contains relevant affiliate links. Read my Disclosure Policy.

 We’ve Planned the Homeschool Graduation Ceremony/Party

 We spent a lot of time thinking about what we wanted to do.
-We can do anything we want, so how do we want to do this?
+We can do anything we want for a ceremony, so how do we want to do this?

 In the end, we decided that we mainly want to celebrate with our friends and family, and that we also want to spend some time praying over her and asking for God’s blessing on her in this new journey.
 So we’ve made our plans with those two goals in mind.